Contact us to arrange your FREE initial consultation

 Compensation can’t reverse the condition, but it can make a huge difference to the injured child’s life in a way that parents may not be able to imagine in the early months and years of the child’s life.
 Cerebral palsy isn’t progressive, but its effects become more obvious as the child develops, creating physical and financial challenges which parents increasingly find hard to meet.

-Here are a few of the benefits our clients gain from making a compensation claim:
+Here are a few of the benefits our clients gain from making a cerebral palsy compensation claim:

 For all our cerebral palsy cases visit our specialist site here.